Aurornis 4 months ago

 i can also export all my followers, so when i join a new instance, i can direct message them all and let them know i've moved, and they can see it's the same person because the service says so, because i own the same domain.

-• wikihasbsky a day ago
+• wikihasbsky 4 months ago

 Can and Must are two different things.
 Wikipedia has a website, and owns the domain to that website.
 Their domain is the way they verifiy themselves on Bluesky.
 But they don't have a reason to run an instance, so they don't run one, and never will.

-• lxgr a day ago
+• lxgr 4 months ago

 Yes, and in fact you have to, and from the very beginning, if you want to self-custody your identity.